SatvikR/cyandb/README.md

 - All platforms: `go get github.com/SatvikR/cyandb`

+### Alternative for Linux:

+- To avoid any problems with sudo access, you can download the codebase, and run `make install`

 > To run the server on linux/mac, you need to run with sudo perms:
 > `sudo cyandb start server`

 ## Linux Issues:

+> This issue is automatically fixed if installed using `make install`

 Since the server requires root access, if your `GOBIN` directory, typically `/home/yourname/go/bin` is not a part of the `secure_path` option in `/etc/sudoers`, the command: `sudo cyandb start server` will return an error.
 To work around this, you can run this: